{{flagHref}}

 Introduction

-An accurate pH measurement plays a critical role in many scientific and industrial processes.
-ASTM E70 provides a standardised method for using glass electrodes to determine pH, thereby improving the precision and reliability of results in various environments.
-This standard is essential for laboratories, manufacturing facilities and research institutions that require consistent pH measurements.
+Accurate pH measurement is fundamental in numerous scientific and industrial processes.
+ASTM E70 provides a standardised approach to using glass electrodes for pH determination, enhancing the precision and reliability of results across different settings.
+This standard is essential for laboratories, manufacturing facilities, and research institutions that require consistent pH measurements.

 1. Scope and Purpose

-• Purpose: To provide a standardised method for determining the pH value of aqueous solutions using a glass electrode paired with a suitable pH metre.
+• Purpose: To provide a standardised method for determining the pH of aqueous solutions using a glass electrode and a suitable pH meter.

-• Applications: Commonly used in water analysis, environmental monitoring, chemical manufacturing, pharmaceuticals and food processing.
+• Applications: Commonly used in water testing, environmental monitoring, chemical manufacturing, pharmaceuticals, and food processing.

 2. Equipment and Materials

-1. pH Metre: An instrument capable of measuring pH with a resolution of at least ±0.01 pH units.
+pH Meter A device that measures pH with a resolution of at least ±0.01 pH units.

-2. Glass Electrode: A pH-sensitive electrode used to measure the activity of hydrogen ions.
-For further details see the electrode information.
+Glass Electrode A pH-sensitive electrode used to measure hydrogen ion activity.

-3. Reference Electrode: Often combined with the glass electrode into a single probe.
+Reference Electrode Often integrated with the glass electrode into a single probe.

 3. Procedure

-• Use at least two standard buffer solutions that cover the anticipated pH range of the sample.
+• Use at least two standard buffer solutions that bracket the expected pH range of the sample.

-• Adjust the metre so that its readings match the known pH values of the buffers.
+• Adjust the meter to match the known pH values of the buffers.

-• Perform the calibration at the same temperature as the sample, given that pH is temperature-dependent.
+• Perform calibration at the same temperature as the sample, as pH is temperature-dependent.

-• Ensure the sample is homogeneous and free from contamination.
+• Ensure the sample is homogeneous and free of debris.

-• Record the temperature of the solution since it affects the electrode response.
+• Measure the temperature of the solution, as this affects the electrode's response.

 3. Measurement:

-• Immerse both the glass electrode and the reference electrode (or combined probe) in the sample.
+• Immerse the glass electrode and the reference electrode (or combination electrode) into the sample.

 • Wait until the pH reading stabilises before recording the result.

-• Rinse the electrode between measurements with distilled or deionised water to prevent contamination.
+• Rinse the electrode with distilled or deionised water between measurements to avoid contamination.

 4. Accuracy and Precision